rust-lang/rustfmt/Configurations.md

 Note that no wrapping will happen if:
 1. The comment is the start of a markdown header doc comment
-2. An URL was found in the comment
+2. A URL was found in the comment

 - **Default value**: `false`
 - **Possible values**: `true`, `false`